cpplibv/libv/LIBV-TODO.md

 	libv.ui: cleanup context_ui redundant codes

 mouse
-	libv.ui: flatten - flatten EventMouse to combat variant complexity libv.ui: mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically libv.ui: absorb - mouse event absorb/shield/plates
+	libv.ui: mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically | UI setting libv.ui: absorb - mouse event absorb/shield/plates
 	libv.ui: absorb - make sure absorb/shield/plates is easy to have/access for even non interactive components libv.ui: relative - mouse event should contain a watcher relative coordinates too